top of page

 Liability and Insurance

-This section defines the responsibilities of both the solar installer and the utility for damages or accidents.
-For solar interconnection agreements for large-scale projects, liability insurance may need to cover significant damage potential due to grid failures or equipment malfunctions.
-The insurance requirements may vary, but utility-scale solar installations often carry high insurance premiums due to their potential impact on grid stability.
+Liability clauses in solar interconnection agreements define responsibilities for system failures or damages.
+Larger solar projects often require substantial insurance coverage to mitigate risks associated with grid disruptions or equipment malfunctions.
+The insurance requirements may vary, but utility-scale solar installations typically have higher insurance premiums due to their potential impact on grid stability.

 Solar Interconnection Study